open/close all folders

 The Phantom Virus

 Voiced by: Gary SturgisThe main villain of Scooby-Doo and the Cyber Chase.
 A malevolent energy being obsessed with baseball, who traps the gang in a video game, and turns out to be created by a jealous computer programmer.

 - Technopath: He demonstrates the ability to control machines.

-Scooby-Doo and the Loch Ness Monster
+Scooby-Doo! and the Monster of Mexico

 Scooby-Doo! and the Loch Ness Monster

-Del ChillmanScooby-Doo! and the Loch Ness Monster, and later seen again in Chill Out, Scooby-Doo!
+Del ChillmanScooby-Doo! and the Loch Ness Monster, and later seen again in Chill Out, Scooby-Doo!.

 - Agent Mulder: He believes in the Loch Ness Monster, and insists that the highland games are angering it, and that it needs protection.
 Once "Nessie was a no-show", he moves up to the Himilayas to search for the Abominable Snowman.